-Martin is professor in food and health policy at Centre for Food Policy at City University, London.
+Martin is professor of food and health policy at Centre for Food Policy at City University, London.
 He originally trained as an environmental health officer in Dublin.
 After working in the north west of Ireland he developed an interest in the public health and health promotion aspects of the work.
 He spent some time working in the Irish and the English health services managing health promotion and public health services respectively.

 Current research interests include:

 - The role of local food projects in promoting health

 - The contribution of local food projects to health and wellbeing

 - A review of the planning process in promoting food and health

 - The role of food markets in promoting health and well-being